Card-Forge/forge/README.md

 In Eclipse, launch the DDMS.
 Window > Perspective > Open Perspective > Other... > DDMS.
 You should see the forge app in the list.
 Highlight the app, click on the green debug button and a green debug button should appear next to the app's name.
 You can now set breakpoints and step through the source code.

+## Windows / Linux SNAPSHOT build

+SNAPSHOT builds can be built via the Maven integration in Eclipse.

+1) Create a Maven build for the forge top-level project.
+Right-click on the forge project.
+Run as.. > Maven build...
+   - On the Main tab, set Goals: clean install, set Profiles: windows-linux

+2) Run forge Maven build.
+If everything built, you should see "BUILD SUCCESS" in the Console View.

+The resulting snapshot will be found at: forge-gui-desktop/target/forge-gui-desktop-1.6.22-SNAPSHOT

 # IntelliJ